EU Funding & Tenders Portal

 Select three different questions from the drop down list and enter an answer.
 These questions will be used when two-factor authentication is enabled but you are not able to sign in using it.
 Click on Send Questions to confirm.

 No special characters are allowed, only Latin characters.
 Note also that upper case, spaces and accents (è,é,ê,ë, etc.) will not be considered when prompted to provide the answers to deactivate.
-This means that they all are ignored by the system, so the same answers as above can be given as follows:
+You will receive an email confirming the activation of the two-factor authentication.

 Also, when you access your security settings in the portal now, it will indicate that the two-factor authentication is active for your account.